openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

     @staticmethod
     def get_detections_from_video(video_job):
         video_capture = mpf_component_util.VideoCapture(video_job)
+        # If frame index is not required, you can just loop over video_capture directly
         for frame_index, frame in enumerate(video_capture):
+            # run_component_specific_algorithm is a placeholder for this example.
+            # Replace run_component_specific_algorithm with your component's detection logic
             result_tracks = run_component_specific_algorithm(frame_index, frame)
             for track in result_tracks:
                 video_capture.reverse_transform(track)
                 yield track
 ```

+Alternatively, see the documentation for `mpf_component_util.VideoCaptureMixin` for a more concise way to use
+`mpf_component_util.VideoCapture`.